COSC3020/theoretical-sorting-Assel-Aljazwe/README.md

 ## Empirical Testing Method

-To empirically test the claim of an O(n) comparison-based sorting algorithm, the following method will be employed:
+To empirically test the claim of an $O(n)$ comparison-based sorting algorithm, the following method will be used:

 1. **Generate Test Cases:** Various lists will be prepared, including:
    - Randomly ordered lists.